VAT Advantages & Disadvantages

 VAT Registration | VAT Advantages & Disadvantages

-A common question amongst small business owners is whether or not they should register for VAT and what is the Vat Threshold?
-Hopefully, this article will help you make up your mind about Vat registration, VAT Advantages & Disadvantage.
+A common question amongst small business owners is whether or not they should register for VAT and what is the Vat Threshold.
+Hopefully, this article will help you make up your mind about VAT registration, VAT Advantages & Disadvantages.

 Am I legally obliged to register?